JuliaCon/www.juliacon.org/2026/schedule.md

 # Schedule

 This schedule is preliminary and subject to change.
-The final schedule will be release at a later time.
+The final schedule will be released at a later time.

 ### Monday (10th of August)
 - Workshops